Instructions & Support

 Quick start steps for tuning a piano:

 2. Sample inharmonicity to create a tuning curve.
 Play several notes across the range of the piano, playing each note for at least 1 second.
-It is important to sample notes in the mid-section, tenor, and bass.
+It is especially important to sample notes in the mid-section, tenor, and low bass.
 PianoMeter is always listening and will automatically calculate an ideal tuning curve based on the inharmonicity of the sampled notes.
-Note: if the unisons are significantly out of tune you may get faster results by using mutes to isolate single strings.
+Note: if the unisons are significantly out of tune you may get faster results by using mutes to isolate and sample single strings.

 5. Fine tune the piano.
 The recommended order is to tune the midsection first, starting at the tenor break (often around D#3), tune up through the treble, and then tune the bass last.